Graduate programs at the Mount carry a strong reputation of innovation, quality and academic excellence.

 For students with a bachelor's degree who want to teach grades seven through 12.
 All AYA licensure candidates must have a concentration in the subject they intend to teach.
 This generally is equivalent to your undergraduate degree with a major in the subject area to be taught.
 See the Alternative Licensure section in the graduate catalog for a license to teach Mathematics and Science.

-This program is designed for individuals with a bachelor's degree who want to teach children with special needs who come from culturally and linguistically diverse backgrounds in grades K-12.
-It is ideal for non-traditional second career individuals who do not have a teaching license and are seeking an alternate route to Ohio special education licensure.
-Completion of this program prepares you for second licensure as an intervention specialist in the state of Ohio.
+This program is designed for individuals with a bachelor's degree who want to teach children with special needs in grades K-12.
+It is ideal for non-traditional second career individuals who do not have a teaching license and are seeking Ohio special education licensure.
+This program is also available for Ohio teachers seeking second licensure as an intervention specialist in the state of Ohio.

 This program prepares you teach students from 3 to 21 years old.
 Candidates must have an undergraduate major in art or music.
 You are eligible for Multi-age Education licensure after successfully completing the program.